Home » Money Management » Introduction to Car Financing

 This is the most basic kind of financing.
-It functions as a kind of debt, which offers the possibility to borrow an amount of money you need at the moment from institutions like banks or credit unions and then paying that amount back over the course of time to that institution.
+It functions as a kind of debt, which offers the possibility to borrow an amount of money you need at the moment from institutions like banks or credit unions and then pay that amount back over the course of time to that institution.
 The amount of money you borrow, called “the principle”, is lent to you at a cost, called “the interest”, which is added to the “monthly installment” payments.
-Monthly installments are the same amount every month, and depend on the amount of money you borrow, and the interest rate, which is the percentage of the principle.
+Monthly installments are the same amount every month and depend on the amount of money you borrow, and the interest rate, which is the percentage of the principal.

 2) Hire purchase

-Hire purchase aka. “closed-end leasing”, represents a legal contract where the lender actually buys the car for you and then the borrower will return the money over the course of time, by, basically, renting those goods from the lender until the loan is paid off.
+Hire purchase aka. “closed-end leasing”, represents a legal contract where the lender actually buys the car for you, and then the borrower will return the money over the course of time, by, basically, renting those goods from the lender until the loan is paid off.
 When the full amount of money, plus the interest, has been repaid through the monthly installments, the borrower gets ownership of the car.
 It is basically a kind of leasing, rather than borrowing and so banks are not involved in this.
 It is used with both car financing and home financing.
-This kind of loan was developed in the United Kingdom, and it is now used in many countries around the world, including the United States, Australia, Canada, China and India.
-Leasing companies like it because they retain ownership, have a steady income and do not have to go through the legalities of foreclosure, if the payments aren’t made on time, since they retain ownership.
+This kind of loan was developed in the United Kingdom, and it is now used in many countries around the world, including the United States, Australia, Canada, China, and India.
+Leasing companies like it because they retain ownership, have a steady income, and do not have to go through the legalities of foreclosure, if the payments aren’t made on time, since they retain ownership.

 3) Car leasing

-Car leasing is another way of acquiring vehicles without having to pay the whole amount of money up front.
+Car leasing is another way of acquiring vehicles without having to pay the whole amount of money upfront.
 It is usually offered by car dealerships and it allows the customer to get the use of the car, for a specified amount of time, which he will pay for monthly, basically renting the car.
-The major difference betweeen leasing and “hire purchase” is that when the lease time is over, usually after 2, 3 or 4 years, the customer returns the car to the dealership rather than taking ownership.
-It offers benefits for the both parties involved, as the buyer pays less monthly than he would with the loan (because of the residual value), and the seller has a monthly profit for the car that they can later sell through vehicle re-marketing and, as the buyer will use the car for shorter period of time than when he buys a car, it ensures regular customers and a steady stream of used cars for the seller.
+The major difference between leasing and “hire purchase” is that when the lease time is over, usually after 2, 3 or 4 years, the customer returns the car to the dealership rather than taking ownership.
+It offers benefits for both parties involved, as the buyer pays less monthly than he would with the loan (because of the residual value), and the seller has a monthly profit for the car that they can later sell through vehicle re-marketing and, as the buyer will use the car for a shorter period of time than when he buys a car, it ensures regular customers and a steady stream of used cars for the seller.

 See Also: